 MNK Investors Have Opportunity to Lead Mallinckrodt plc Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-1, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mallinckrodt plc ("Mallinckrodt" or the "Company") (NYSE: MNK).
+LOS ANGELES, Aug.
+4, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mallinckrodt plc ("Mallinckrodt" or the "Company") (NYSE: MNK).

 Class Period: June 17, 2022 – June 14, 2023